inchworks/picinch/docs/index.md

 Two user roles are defined.
 A `curator` can manage topics and create slideshows on behalf of users.
 An `admin` can add, suspend and remove users, and is also a curator.

+Other features include: Static pages can be added using Go templates.
+Basic usage statistics are recorded daily and aggregated by month.
 A `misc` directory is provided to serve miscellaneous content such as videos.

-Basic usage statistics are recorded daily and aggregated by month.

-**New** A topic can be shared with a URL containing an access code.
+A topic can be shared with a URL containing an access code.

-**New** Static pages can be added using Go templates.
+**New** Slideshows can include short video clips.
+Apple MOV files are converted to MP4 automatically.

 ## Appearance
 Display layout is responsive to device size (PC, tablet or phone).